-During the year ended December 31, 2012 and the three months ended March 31, 2013, we made payments of \$109,000 and \$263,000, respectively, for selling commissions and dealer manager fees.
+During the year ended December 31, 2012, we made payments of \$109,000 for selling commissions and dealer manager fees.

 Credit Facility with Main Street

 On December 12, 2011, our predecessor-in-interest, HMS Income LLC, entered into a loan agreement with Main Street for a \$7,500,000 senior secured single advance term loan credit facility (the "Main Street Facility").
 On December 12, 2011, HMS Income LLC fully drew the entire committed principal amount under the Main Street Facility in order to acquire from Main Street approximately \$16.5 million of investments utilizing its initial equity investment and proceeds from the Main Street Facility.
 On May 24, 2012, HMS Income LLC entered into a \$15 million senior secured revolving credit facility with Capital One Bank, N.A., and immediately borrowed \$7 million under the facility, which proceeds were used in the repayment in full of the Main Street Facility.
 We succeeded as the borrower under the Capital One Bank, N.A. credit facility upon the merger of HMS Income LLC with and into us on May 31, 2012.